laravel/docs/cashier-paddle.md

 As you can see in the example above, when a user begins the checkout process, we will provide all of the cart / order's associated Paddle price identifiers to the `checkout` method.
 Of course, your application is responsible for associating these items with the "shopping cart" or order as a customer adds them.
 We also provide the order's ID to the Paddle Checkout Overlay via the `customData` method.

-By default, Cashier doesn't store individual order information when selling products.
-However, you can easily listen to the webhooks dispatched by Paddle and raised via events by Cashier to store order information in your database.
+Of course, you will likely want to mark the order as "complete" once the customer has finished the checkout process.
+To accomplish this, you may listen to the webhooks dispatched by Paddle and raised via events by Cashier to store order information in your database.

 To get started, listen for the `TransactionCompleted` event dispatched by Cashier.
 Typically, you should register the event listener in the `boot` method of one of your application's service providers:

-    use App\Listeners\StoreOrder;
+    use App\Listeners\CompleteOrder;
     use Illuminate\Support\Facades\Event;
     use Laravel\Paddle\Events\TransactionCompleted;